 We expect to see co-circulation of respiratory viruses in the coming months.
 Clinicians should follow CDC's Testing Guidance for Clinicians When SARS-CoV-2 and Influenza Viruses are Co-circulating.
-The key points going into this season of co-circulation are:
+The key points are:

 1. For patients experiencing respiratory illness who require hospitalization: